Ethan Dobbelaere

-Ethan Christopher Dobbelaere (born November 14, 2002) is an American professional soccer player who plays as a midfielder for Major League Soccer club Seattle Sounders FC.
+Ethan Christopher Dobbelaere (born November 14, 2002) is an American professional soccer player who plays as a midfielder.

 Professional career

 An academy product, Dobbelaere signed with the Seattle Sounders FC first team on June 15, 2020.

 Dobbelaere was loaned to Czech club MFK Vyškov on February 5, 2022.

+On December 15, 2023, he was picked up by D.C.
+United on waivers.